databricks/databricks-repos-proxy/COMMON_ISSUES.md

 If you encounter issues with Managed Git Proxy, this guide will help you identify and resolve common problems.

+## Prerequisite
+- Ensure that you are using the latest Git Proxy v0.1.0 (as of 08/04/2023).
+For instructions on updating, please refer to https://github.com/databricks/databricks-repos-proxy/blob/v0.1.0/READ_ME_MIGRATION_GUIDE.md for instruction
+- Familiarize yourself with the Git Proxy by reading https://github.com/databricks/databricks-repos-proxy/blob/v0.1.0/documentations/Git%20Server%20Proxy%20for%20Repos%20Documentation%20v0.1.0.pdf

 ## Failure Modes and Solutions

 ### 1. Control Plane Failed to Connect to Data Plane Cluster